 Scenarios Based on Principles & Criteria V4 Based on Principles &Criteria V5 Country with National Forest Stewardship Standard (NFSS) or Interim National Standard (INS) in V5 The certification body cannot develop or adapt a NTFP standard based on P&C V4.
-OPTION 1 The certification body shall develop an INS for NTFP based on the NTFP indicators in Generic Forest Stewardship Standard (GFSS) in conformance with clause 2.4.1 of FSC-PRO-60-007 Structure, Content and Development of Interim National Standards.
+The certification body shall develop an INS for NTFP based on the NTFP indicators in Generic Forest Stewardship Standard (GFSS) in conformance with clause 2.4.1 of FSC-PRO-60-007 Structure, Content and Development of Interim National Standards.
 In countries with NFSS this may only occur with the prior approval of the SDG, FSC National Board or PSU (in order of priority).
 The NTFP Standard shall be submitted to PSC (via PSU) for decision making.
 The NTFP standard shall be integrated into the INS or NFSS, in the next regular revision.
-National a) If the CB has a generic NTFP The certification body shall Forest standard based on FSC develop an INS for NTFP based Stewardship Principles & Criteria V4 on the NTFP indicators in Standard approved by ASI, the Generic Forest Stewardship (NFSS) or CB certification body shall make Standard (GFSS) in
+Country with National Forest OPTION 1 a) If the CB has a generic NTFP standard based on FSC OPTION 2 The certification body shall develop an INS for NTFP based Stewardship Principles & Criteria V4 on the NTFP indicators in Standard approved by ASI, the Generic Forest Stewardship (NFSS) or CB certification body shall make Standard (GFSS) in

-Th op sc Op sh pri andard in here are two tions in this enario. ption 2 ould be the fority option r CBs. the local adaptation to the particular NTFP.
-If there is a SDG registered by PSU in the country, the approval of the SDG to make this local adaptation is not required but recommended.
-PSU will conduct a quality check, but no formal approval from FSC or the PSC is required. b) If the CB has no generic NTFP standard based on FSC Principles & Criteria V4 approved by ASI, the certification body shall develop a generic NTFP standard in conformance with FSC-STD-20-002 (V3-0) EN Structure, Content and Local Adaptation of Generic Forest Stewardship Standards.
+Standard in the local adaptation to the conformance with clause 2.4.1 of V4. particular NTFP.
+FSC-PRO-60-007 Structure.
+If there is a SDG registered Content and Development of There are two by PSU in the country, the Interim National Standards. options in this approval of the SDG to make The NTFP Standard shall be scenario. this local adaptation is not Option 2 required but recommended. submitted to PSC (via PSU) for should be the PSU will conduct a quality decision making. priority option but formal check, no for CBs. approval from FSC or the PSC is required. b) If the CB has no generic NTFP standard based on FSC Principles & Criteria V4 approved by ASI, the certification body shall develop a generic NTFP standard in conformance with FSC-STD-20-002 (V3-0) EN Structure, Content and Local Adaptation of Generic Forest Stewardship Standards.
 The generic NTFP standard shall be submitted to PSU for decision making.
-Once approved, the certification body shall make the local adaptation to the particular NTFP. conformance with clause 2.4.1 of FSC-PRO-60-007 Structure, Content and Development of Interim National Standards.
-The NTFP Standard shall be submitted to PSC (via PSU) for decision making. no Fo Sta Sta ountry with National orest ewardship andard FSS) or CB andard The certification body cannot develop or adapt a NTFP standard based on P&C V4.
-The certification body shall develop a complete INS in conformance with FSC-PRO-60- 007 Structure, Content and Development of Interim National Standards which incorporates also NTFP indicators for the NTFP.
+Once approved, certification body shall make the local adaptation to the particular NTFP.
+Country with The certification bodv cannot certification body shall no National develop or adapt a NTFP standard develop a complete INS in Forest based on P&C V4. conformance with FSC-PRO-60-Stewardship Structure, Content and Development of Interim National Standard (NFSS) or CB Standards which incorporates also NTFP indicators for the Standard NTFP.
 The INS shall be submitted to PSC (via PSU) for decision making.